StandartTemplateConstruct/MartialArtsVideosRecognizer/README.md

 # Martial Arts Video Collection toolkit
-A classifier and a tool for editing of martial art videos into scenes: combat/non combat
+A pretrained video action classifier and a tool for editing of martial art videos into scenes: combat/non combat

 # Input